-One clear problem they identified to us from the start was that the layout upstairs needed to be altered to allow all the rooms to be accessed off the hallway instead of currently having to go through one room to another.
+One clear problem they identified to us from the start was that the layout upstairs needed to be altered.
+They needed to be able to access all the rooms from the hallway instead of the current layout of having to go through one room to another.
 In addition, they also wanted to add a third bedroom with natural daylight and install a new family sized bathroom.
 On the ground floor they craved a more open plan layout with kitchen and family space that linked the downstairs space with the garden.

-A very steep staircase needed some consideration; as to whether it could be either altered or relocated and we looked at the option of a loft conversion or two or three different layouts to achieve the third bedroom.
-A strong winner soon emerged which involved altering the ground floor layout to achieve the open plan layout they desired; meaning a first-floor extension would sit neatly over the top.
+A very steep staircase needed some consideration; as to whether it could be either altered or relocated.
+We looked at the option of a loft conversion or two or three different layouts to achieve the third bedroom.
+A strong winner soon emerged which involved altering the ground floor layout to achieve the open plan layout they desired.
+This meant a first-floor extension would sit neatly over the top.
 Whilst a loft conversion would have been possible, it would not have worked out as financially economical.

 When it came to the staircase re-design, we tried a few scenarios and again a strong contender soon emerged.
 Whilst there were a couple of issues during the building work; we were happy to help and advise the builder, as even experienced builders sometimes like a second opinion.
-Sadly, this is not always the case as not all builders are happy to declare their uncertainty over some aspects; which is a shame and we as a consultancy try to encourage builders to talk to us about any aspects, they are unsure of.
-It is always beneficial to foster a team spirit and both sides can learn from discussions on-site and use it for future reference, which in this case involved the correct choice of roof tile for a modified roof pitch.
+Sadly, this is not always the case as not all builders are happy to declare their uncertainty over some aspects.
+This is a shame and we as a consultancy try to encourage builders to talk to us about any aspects that they are unsure of.
+It is always beneficial to foster a team spirit and both sides can learn from discussions on-site and use it for future reference.
+In this case it involved the correct choice of roof tile for a modified roof pitch.